ekrzina/neural-language-models/README.md

 ```

 The `nlm-keras.py` application uses Keras to create a model, train it, validate it and save it, while `nlm-torch.py` uses Pytorch.
 One can change training parameters for varied results.

+### Sentiment Analysis
+Python code for sentiment analysis has been implemented.